Rafik Belghali

+Club career

+On 28 June 2023, Belghali signed a three-season contract with Mechelen.

+On 19 August 2025, Belghali moved to Hellas Verona in Italy with a four-season contract.

 International career

 In March 2022, Belghali was called up by Noureddine Ould Ali to the Algeria under-23 national team for the first time for a pair of friendlies against Mauritania.